 When hosting a meeting, you can opt to verify participants one by one rather than simply having them join automatically.
 Hosts also have full control over screen sharing permissions.

-If you run a healthcare business, you will be pleased to know that there is HIPPA-compliant security.
+If you run a healthcare business, you will be pleased to know that there is HIPAA compliant security.

 Webex also impresses when it comes to its security offering.
 They provide locked personal room meetings, encrypted cloud recordings, and password-enforced meeting connections.
 The Webex lobby means the host has the power to decide who enters the meetings and when they do so.

 Admins and meeting bots can revoke or grant participants access to meetings whenever they see fit.